dev-mate-aj/my_tools/README.md

 # my_tools
-This repository will contain the tools Ankush develops for system integration, debugging and development
+This repository will contain the tools AJ develops for system integration, debugging and development